-i) The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances on account of other payable and interest payable on loan at the year end are unsecured and settlement occurs in cash.
-There have been no guarantees provided or received for any related party receivables or payables.

-ii) No provisions have been made and no amounts have been written off in respect of receivables from related parties as at 31st March 2019 and 31st March 2018.

-iii) Transactions above are inclusive of all taxes.
+- i) The sales to and purchases of capex & reimbursement of expenses from related parties are made on terms equivalent to those that prevail in arm's length transactions.
+Outstanding balances on account of other payable are unsecured and settlement occurs in eash.
+There have been no guarantees provided or received for any related party receivables or payables. - ii) No provisions have been made and no amounts have been written off in respect of receivables from related parties as at 31st March 2019 and as at 31st March 2018 - iii) Transactions above are inclusive of all taxes.

-Note 35 - Employee Benefit Plans
+Note 30 - Employee benefit plans